Guardini: The Dissolution of the Modern World05-28-2023 | Fr. Romano Guardini & Fr. John Lankeit

 Announcements & Events

-Our goal is $51,000.
-In these trouble times we are very grateful for your sacrifice and generosity.
-God bless all of you and keep you safe.
+Our goal is $48,500.
+We are grateful for your sacrifice and generosity.

 St. Paul the Apostle Parish Mission